vitamin-caig/zxtune/3rdparty/vgmstream/doc/TXTH.md

 Note that TXTH has *lower* priority than most (not all) vgmstream formats, by design.
 This means your `.txth` may be ignored if vgmstream thinks it can play your file better.
 If vgmstream plays your file somewhat off, rather renaming to force a `.txth`, report the bug so that and similar cases can be fixed.
 TXTH isn't meant to be a replacement of vgmstream's parsers, but a way to play cases that aren't a good fit be added directly to vgmstream.

+If you put `debug = 1` on top of the TXTP, vgmstream will ouput to the plugin/CLI's console some info about values being read, useful while testing more complex cases.

 ## Available commands
 The file is made of lines with `key = value` commands describing a header.
 Commands are all case sensitive and spaces are optional: `key=value`, `key  =   value`, and so on are all ok, while `Key = VaLuE` is not.
 Comments start with `#` and can be inlined.